Nurse Practitioner vs Doctor: What’s the Difference?

 The biggest difference is that a medical doctor attends medical school while a nurse practitioner does not.
 Other differences include their clinical training and the level of autonomy they have at work.

 The biggest similarity between NPs and MDs is job responsibilities.
-Both are certified and specially trained healthcare professionals that care for patients.
+Both are certified and specially trained healthcare professionals who care for patients.
 Nurse practitioners and medical doctors prescribe medications, diagnose patients, run diagnostic tests, and oversee the care of their patients.

 Popular Online Nurse Practitioner (NP) Programs